What to know before you visit Barcelona?

 IS BARCELONA SAFE TO VISIT?

 Super safe!
 But just like every big city, there are always pickpockets.
 In crowded places, such us train & metro stations or touristic attractions, they may be waiting for you to be distracted to get your mobile phones or wallets.
-So keep always your bag in front of you, not even on the floor!
-Don’t put your mobile or wallet in your back pockets and that’s it, you are ready to visit Barcelona!
+So it is important to always keep your bag in front of you, never on the floor!
+Remember not to put your mobile or wallet in your back pockets and you will be ready to explore Barcelona!

 DO I NEED A GUIDE OR A TOUR TO VISIT BARCELONA?

 Barcelona is a very walkable city, you can do almost everything by foot.
-But if you wish to understand more in detail what this amazing city has to offer, if you want to know important facts about culture, I would definitely recommend you to book a tour during your visit to Barcelona.
-Going on your own to some attractions, will make you miss half of the magic.
+But if you wish to understand in more detail what this amazing city has to offer and want to discover more important facts about the culture, we would definitely recommend you to book a tour during your visit to Barcelona.
+Visiting some attractions with a guide could make your trip more magical.

 Tip: Don’t miss our photoshoot tours around the old city of Barcelona, Sagrada Familia & Park Güell!
 Check here